xebia-functional/nine-cards-backend/architecture.md

-  such architecture we make use of `cats` implementations for [`Monad`](http://github.com/typelevel/cats/blob/master/core/src/main/scala/cats/Monad.scala), for [free monads](http://github.com/typelevel/cats/blob/master/free/src/main/scala/cats/free/Free.scala), [natural transformations]([`cats.arrow.FunctionK`](http://github.com/typelevel/cats/blob/master/core/src/main/scala/cats/arrow/FunctionK.scala), and in a few cases we also use some [monad transformers](http://github.com/typelevel/cats/blob/master/core/src/main/scala/cats/data/EitherT.scala) from
+  such architecture we make use of `cats` implementations for [`Monad`](http://github.com/typelevel/cats/blob/master/core/src/main/scala/cats/Monad.scala), for [free monads](http://github.com/typelevel/cats/blob/master/free/src/main/scala/cats/free/Free.scala), [natural transformations]([`cats.arrow.FunctionK`](http://github.com/typelevel/cats/blob/master/core/src/main/scala/cats/arrow/FunctionK.scala), and, in a few cases, [monad transformers](http://github.com/typelevel/cats/blob/master/core/src/main/scala/cats/data/EitherT.scala).

 * [Spray](http://spray.io/) is used to build the `HTTP-REST` API, that serves as the external interface for the backend application.
 This `api` is used by each Nine Cards client to access